Assyrian Australians: Sport

 Assyrian Australians, like many other Assyrians from around the world, are mainly fond of soccer, and have established various football clubs in Australia.
 Fairfield Bulls Soccer Club, based in Sydney, is the most prominent soccer club in the country.
 It was established in 1971 and it has involved hundreds of children and teenagers in different age teams.
 Legislated by Football NSW, Fairfield Bulls became a standalone club in 2005.
 The Soccer Club was linked with Nineveh Sports and Community Club.
-Another conspicuous Assyrian soccer club in Sydney, established in the early 1970s, is the Nineveh Eagles.
-In Melbourne, two Assyrian soccer teams exist, being; Moreland United FC and Upfield FC.
+Another conspicuous Assyrian soccer club in Sydney, established in the early 1970s, is the Fairfield Eagles, a club affiliated with the Assyrian Sports and Cultural Club.

+In Melbourne, two Assyrian soccer teams exist; Moreland United FC and Upfield FC.
 Many Assyrian people cheer for their teams, local and international.
 The teams include the Assyriska FF, as well as the Iraqi, Syrian and Iranian national teams.
 Sydney's Assyrian community assembled in Fairfield to celebrate Iraq qualifying for the Asian Football Cup finals in 2007.
 More than 7000 people, including Iraqi Arabs, joined in street celebrations around Fairfield on Sunday 29 July 2007 after Iraq won the Asian Cup finals.